-Community Choice Aggregation is called municipal aggregation in Virginia.
-Counties, cities, municipalities and other political subdivisions may establish a municipal aggregation for the electricity service.
-The code allows municipal aggregation since 1999; however, no community choice for resident and businesses programs have been formed.
+Community Choice Aggregation is called "Municipal Aggregation" in Virginia, which was established in 1999.
+Counties, cities, municipalities and other political subdivisions may establish a Municipal Aggregation for electricity service however, no programs have yet been launched.

-Municipal aggregation is allowed in Virginia since 1999, when it was introduced in the Electric Utility Restructuring Act (SB 1269).
+Municipal aggregation has been allowed in Virginia since 1999, when it was introduced in the Electric Utility Restructuring Act (SB 1269).
 The Act added to the Code of Virginia in Title 56 section 56-589 Municipal and state aggregation, which was amended in several sessions throughout the years as follows:

 “Counties, cities and towns (hereafter “municipalities”) and other political subdivisions of the Commonwealth may, at their election and upon authorization by majority votes of their governing bodies, aggregate electrical energy and demand requirements for the purpose of negotiating the purchase of electrical energy requirements from any licensed supplier within this Commonwealth.”